ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-differential-analysis.md

 ## Introduction

+Differential expression analysis is the process of determining which of the genes are significantly affected by my experimental design.
+In the example study that we use, Arabidopsis plants were for instance infected or not by a pathogenic bacteria called _Pseudomonas syringae_ DC3000.
+One comparison of interest could be to determine which of the Arabidopsis leaf genes are transcriptionally affected by the presence of this pathogenic bacteria.

-In this episode, we will see how to perform a simple one-condition experimental comparison.
-We will compare the transcriptome of Arabidopsis in response to infection by the leaf pathogenic bacteria _Pseudomonas syringae DC3000_ after 7 days (7 dpi).
+In this episode, we will see how to perform a simple one-condition experimental comparison with `DESeq2`.
+We will compare the transcriptome of Arabidopsis in response to infection by the leaf pathogenic bacteria _Pseudomonas syringae_ DC3000 after 7 days (7 dpi).

+This will yield a table containing genes $$log_{2}$$ fold change and their corrected p-values.
+We will also see how to create a few typical representations classically used to display RNA-seq results.

 ## Creating the DESeqDataSet object
 We are first going to import the count file and the experimental design file required to build